mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 This page contains guides for migrating your code to new methods and functionality of newer tModLoader versions.
 When a tModLoader update requires rewriting code, we will present the information here.

+# v0.11.7 (Steam Release)
+It is required to have a fresh Terraria v1.4 installation. tModLoader from now on _must not_ be installed into the Terraria folder, but in a separate folder in case of manual installation.
+No additional changes to mods should be required.

 # v0.11.5
 v0.11.5 introduced `ContentInstance`, a faster and simpler way to access IDs and instances of modded classes.